Founding partners

 Ocean life makes all life on Earth possible and holds the wisdom of four billion years of evolution on Earth (life has existed in the ocean for three times longer than land).
 For context, 33 phyla are known in the Tree of Life, of which 32 are found in the ocean and 17 on land and in freshwater.
 Phyla are the major branches of ‘The Tree of Life’, how life is classified.
 Life in our ocean is responsible for much of the air we breathe, regulating our climate and Earth’s chemistry, and a vital food source for billions.
 To sustain and benefit life on Earth, we need to understand, protect and restore ocean life.

-Who owns the data, is it ethical to take samples from the ocean, particularly in developing countries?
+Who owns the data and is it ethical to take samples from the ocean, particularly in developing countries?

 All data is open access for science, decision makers and the public for non-commercial use.
 All expeditions and research is co-produced hand-in-hand with host nation scientists and governments and the species, specimens, and related data discovered from territorial waters are owned by the host nation (under Nagoya Protocol and related laws).
 Under the UN Law of the Sea, species, specimens, and data from international waters are part of the collective commons, owned by the people of the planet and all data is open access for the common benefit of humankind.